2017 Truck Officer of the Year Award

 How is a hero defined?
 Webster’s Dictionary defines a hero as “a person admired for achievements and noble qualities.”
 Ask a child who they say a hero is and they say Superman, Batman or their parents.
 In the world of truck enforcement, a hero is the police officer who does his best to be a model for teamwork, ethics and integrity.
 How does one know who that officer is?
 Read on to find out!

 For several years, the Illinois Truck Enforcement Association has been honoring local police officers who have shown they not only care about policing trucks, but protecting the trucking industry through their enforcement.
-These officers have realized the safety of Illinois’ roads is more important than creating revenue for the areas they serve.
+These officers have realized the safety of Illinois’ roads is more important than creating revenue for the areas they serve, if you would like to thank these officers with a present here are some ideas for police officers who spends a lot of time in the car

 A good truck officer continues his education well beyond the basic truck enforcement classes.
 He or she makes connections and relies on others when they are unsure if they are making the correct decision.
 That same officer is also a resource for other police officers, as well as the driver and companies he works with on the street.